Teksta versija

 (1) The information obtained as a result of geological exploration and scientific research, as well as the monitoring of subterranean depths or as a result of the use of other types of subterranean depths shall be possessed by the State if these works have been done by the funds from the State budget or local government.
 If such information has been obtained by the order of legal or natural persons and by their funds, it shall be owned by the relevant legal or natural person.

-(2) The local government, any legal or natural person regardless of the type of financing of works shall hand over the geological information obtained as a result of the use of subterranean depths to the State on behalf of the State limited liability company Latvian Environment, Geology and Meteorology Centre free of charge by entering into a contract for its use.
-The State limited liability company Latvian Environment, Geology and Meteorology Centre shall submit the information obtained as a result of the geological exploration of hydrocarbons, as well as prospection, exploration and production of hydrocarbons also to the State Construction Control Bureau.
+(2) The local government, any legal or natural person regardless of the type of financing of works shall hand over the geological information obtained as a result of the use of subterranean depths to the State on behalf of the State limited liability company Latvian Environment, Geology and Meteorology Centre free of charge by entering into a contract for its use, if necessary.
+The information obtained as a result of the geological exploration of hydrocarbons, and also during the prospection, exploration, and production of hydrocarbons shall be submitted by the State limited liability company Latvian Environment, Geology and Meteorology Centre to the Energy and Environment Agency and, upon request, to the Ministry of Economics for the purpose of reporting to the European Commission.
 The State limited liability company Latvian Environment, Geology and Meteorology Centre shall compile, process and store information, as well as ensure access thereto.

 (3) The owner of geological information may not prohibit to use the information, if as a result of the non-use thereof a damage to the environment has been caused or such may arise.